lbenedetto/ConfidentlyIncorrect/readme.md

 # Development

-Start mysql server with `docker-compose up`
+Start mysql server with `docker compose up`

 In order to edit and compile the ts files, you must install some npm packages Install